containerbuildsystem/osbs-docs/docs/users.rst

   of the Koji build target used.
 The following command is useful in determining which packages are available in a given Koji build tag:
   ``koji list-tagged --inherit --latest TAG``

-  If "packages" key is declared but is empty, the compose will include all packages from the Koji build tag of the Koji build target.
+  If "packages" key is declared but is empty (``packages: []`` in YAML), the compose will include all packages from the Koji build tag of the Koji build target.

+  ODCS will work more quickly if you only specify the minimum set of packages you need here, but if you want to avoid hard-coding a complete package list in ``container.yaml``, you can use the empty list to just make everything available.

 pulp_repos
   boolean to control whether or not an ODCS compose of type "pulp" should be